HKU-BAL/Clair3-Trio/README.md

 Clair3-Trio outputs a GATK-compatible GVCF format that passes GATK's `ValidateVariants` module.
 Different from DeepVariant that uses `<*>` to represent any possible alternative allele, Clair3-Trio uses `<NON_REF>`, the same as GATK.

 Clair3-Trio GVCF files can be merged with GLNexus.
-A GLNexus caller based configuration file is available [Download](http://www.bio8.cs.hku.hk/clair3_trio/config/clair3.yml).
+A GLNexus caller-based configuration file is available [Download](http://www.bio8.cs.hku.hk/clair3_trio/config/clair3.yml).

 Note that the reference call in VCF is called via Model, and Refcall in GVCF may be **inferred** from allele depth.